Neonatal Peer support

 Peer support can make a huge difference to families who spend time in neonatal care.

 Having someone to talk to can relieve stress and feelings of isolation for both mum and dad.
-It gives you the opportunity to talk openly about your emotions and your worries and help you validate your feelings.
+It gives you the opportunity to talk openly about your emotions and your worries and can help you validate your feelings.
 Knowing that someone has felt exactly the same as you do right now can really help.
 Sometimes parents with a baby on the neonatal unit may feel that their friends and families don’t fully understand their fears and worries, or the challenges of having a sick or premature baby in hospital, and they probably don’t – with the best will in the world, how could they?

 You may not want too many people to visit your baby on the neonatal unit.
 You may be worried about the risk of your baby catching a cold or infection.
 You may be tired of having to explain the same thing to everyone that visits.
 The neonatal unit can feel like your bubble, and sometimes it isn’t easy to let other people into your bubble.